yoshz/ansible-role-kubernetes/README.md

 #### kube-scheduler
 Installs kube-scheduler on each master as systemd service.

+#### bootstrap-token
+Installs bootstrap token secret and enable auto approval of certificate signing requests.

 #### cni
 Installs cni configuration file needed before starting Kubelet.

 #### kubelet
 Installs kubelet as systemd service on each worker node.

+#### kube-proxy
+Installs kube-proxy on each node as systemd service.

 #### flannel
 Installs flannel as DaemonSet.